Leticia Anne Designs Graphic

 MY JOURNEY - SHAPING MY OWN FUTURE

 For people who have been a part of my journey for some time, you may have had the privilege of seeing my growth first-hand.
 For those new to my journey, I used to be known as ‘a kid in care’ who was doing amazing things and breaking a cycle.
-But that is only part of my story as I now take pride in being known as a resilient young entrepreneur who had harnessed her own business at 23 years old.
-I built a name and a future for myself after stepping away from career path in the community services sector to embrace my design agency – Leticia Anne Designs in March 2020.
+But that is only part of my story as I now take pride in being known as a resilient young entrepreneur who harnessed her own business at 23 years old.
+I built a future for myself after stepping away from career path in the community services sector in March 2020.

-I have had many experiences that have shaped my life – I am always healing and growing stronger.
-As we know complex childhood trauma and PTSD aren’t something that never really goes away, but we get better working with it and moving through it.
-I used my lived experiences to hold a voice for change in the child protection system and inspire to role model what ‘kids in care’ are capable of – more than the stigma and deficient mindset that may come.
+I have had experiences that have shaped my life – I am always healing and growing stronger.
+As we know complex childhood trauma and PTSD is something that never really goes away, but we get better at navigating life and moving through it.
+I have always used my lived experiences to hold a voice for change in the child protection system and inspire as a role model to showcase what “kids in care” are capable of with kicking the stigma in the butt!

 Where do i come from?